-Place the peas in a saucepan and add just enough water to cover them, plus 1 inch.
+- Place the peas in a saucepan and add just enough water to cover them, plus 1 extra inch.

-Simmer the peas for 1 to 1 1/2 hours, stirring occasionally.
-The peas are done when they are lumpy and mushy in texture.
+- Simmer the peas for 1 to 1 1/2 hours, stirring occasionally.
+The peas are done when they're lumpy and mushy.